joemoose/dungeoneers.d20/docs/play.md

 ### Vantages

-Besides attribute modifiers, the primary way to modify your attribute saves is through vantages: favorable situations in the narrative beyond what might be considered typical have **advantage**, while unfavorable situations have **disadvantage**.
+Besides attribute modifiers, the primary way to modify your attribute saves is through vantages: favorable situations in the narrative beyond what might be considered typical have an **advantage**.
+In contrast, unfavorable situations have a **disadvantage**.

 Roll **an extra d20** (2d20) for the attribute save, but take only the **best** or **worst** result, respectively.